Summary: A passive solar design home collects and stores and distributes heat in the winter by utilizing windows, walls, and floors.

 The dominant exterior features of this unique one–story home are the rounded window in the dormer above the vaulted breakfast nook, and the long line of clerestory above the library loft.
 Like all of Ms. Coleman’s designs, Equinox was originally designed for a client who wanted an energy–efficient, passive solar home.
 You can build this house facing in whatever direction suits your needs, but if you’re interested in building it as a passive solar home, please read the next paragraph.

 Equinox has been on the National Tour of Solar Homes.
 To maximize its passive solar design, this house should face south.
 The slab construction is designed to have thermal mass floors for the south side of the house.
 The concrete mass floors can be covered in stone, tile, brick pavers, or concrete stain for a marble look.
 The electronically operated windows in the clerestory aid in cooling.
 The 35 pages of specifications that come with these plans will give your builder precise details on all the passive solar issues pertinent to the construction of this house.

-To estimate cost, I’ll use my resource #5 , “Building Costs by City & State”, on “Getting Started” using “Quality Class #6 for the most part with a slab foundation, but upgrading for the roof design and extra number and size of windows (Quality Class #4).
+To estimate cost, I’ll use my resource #5 , “Building Costs by City & State”, on “Getting Started” using “Quality Class #3.

-Using this foundation shape on the cost to build calculator for the San Antonio, TX area, I came up with $160,085 for an owner/builder.
-That’s an approximate cost of $72.20 per sq. ft.
+Using this foundation shape on the cost to build calculator for the San Antonio, TX area, I came up with $426,974, including a General Contractor Markup of $48,745.

-Until you actually start getting bids and entering them into your own spreadsheet (see my spreadsheet page for FREE spreadsheets), it will remain approximate.
+Keep in mind that these estimates are approximate and are just a guide.
+Until you actually start getting your own bids and estimates and entering them into your own spreadsheet (see my spreadsheet page for FREE spreadsheets), they will remain approximate.